Parameterized quantum comb and simpler circuits for reversing unknown qubit-unitary operations: Introduction

 Drawing from the transformative impact of deep learning in areas such as the game of Go~\cite{Silver2016} and protein folding prediction~\cite{Jumper2020}, we seek to leverage machine learning paradigms to enhance the exploration of quantum information technologies.
 In particular, machine learning has been instrumental in refining quantum processor designs~\cite{Mavadia2017,Wan2017,Lu2017b,Niu2019} and manipulating quantum entanglement~\cite{Wallnofer2020,zhao2021practical}.
 Also, previous work~\cite{zhu2023quantum} examined the integration of quantum comb into a quantum auto-encoder within the context of classical cloud computing.
 In this work, we employ machine learning strategies to tackle the complexities associated with higher-order quantum information transformations.
 By utilizing Parameterized Quantum Circuits (PQCs), we aim to pioneer new frontiers in the field.

-Parameterized quantum circuits, which form a building block of quantum machine learning models, offer a modular approach by decomposing a quantum circuit into an array of single or two-qubit gates, each characterized by tunable parameters~\cite{Benedetti2019a}.
+Parameterized quantum circuits, which form a building block of quantum machine learning models, offer a modular approach by decomposing a quantum circuit into quantum gates characterized by tunable parameters~\cite{Benedetti2019a}.
 This allows for an iterative optimization process, often employing gradient descent algorithms akin to those found in classical machine learning.
 This method is more suitable for near-term quantum devices and has been applied in various variational quantum algorithms and quantum machine learning~\cite{peruzzo2014variational,mcclean2016theory,cerezo2021variational}.
 Due to its structure and its optimization method being similar to classical neural networks, it is also referred to as Quantum Neural Networks.

 Based on this idea, we introduce a comprehensive framework named ``PQComb'', which utilizes PQCs to establish a general quantum comb structure.
 This framework is applied to the task of transforming quantum processes, where we model the transformation as a quantum comb and employ PQCs to represent the channels of each tooth within the comb.
 We approach the task as an optimization problem, leveraging classical optimization strategies to optimize the performance of the quantum circuit for the task specified.
 The optimization is done by adjusting the parameters within this network.
-Through this framework, we extend PQC into a broader and adaptive quantum neural network with memory to deal with higher-order transformation tasks and, in particular, to develop improved protocols for unitary transformations.
+Through this framework, we extend PQC into a broader and adaptive quantum neural network with memory to deal with higher-order transformation tasks and, in particular, to develop new protocols for unitary transformations.

-Our methodology is demonstrated to achieve optimal results in the application of reversing unitary operations: specifically, the PQComb can devise a protocol that can perform the unitary inversion by querying four copies of the unitary itself, which has been proven to be the optimal number in terms of usage~\cite{Yoshida2023}.
-Not only does our protocol perform the inversion hardware-efficiently, but it also advances the state of the art by reducing the number of auxiliary qubits required from six~\cite{Yoshida2023} to merely three.
-This application suggests a strong potential for the PQComb to be a useful tool for solving more general tasks.